sergei-gots/Hibernate--n--Spring-Data-JPA--from-beginner-to-guru--main-part/readme/annotation/annotation--componentscan--upon-test-class.md

 and need to manually specify beans).
 <br>

-✅ So, if the test class is already in guru.springframework.jdbc.dao, remove @ComponentScan—it's unnecessary.
+✅ So, if the test class is already in guru.springframework.orderservice.dao, remove @ComponentScan—it's unnecessary.